Last Updated on May 25, 2023

 What not to miss when you visit Williamsburg, Brooklyn

 If you visit Williamsburg on a weekend, you can also partake in an indulgent Saturday or Sunday brunch, which is something Brooklynites love to do, as you can tell from the length of the lines in front of popular brunch restaurants.
+(Don’t even bother trying to get into a place without making a reservation!)

 Best place for coffee: Devocion (69 Grand Street), Partners Coffee (125 N 6th Street), Pueblo Querido (34 N 6th Street), Copper Mug Coffee (131 N 4th Street), Hungry Ghost (721 Metropolitan Ave & 231 Bedford Ave)